xonsh/xonsh/docs/tutorial.rst

 ================== ============================= ================================
 variable           default                       description
 ================== ============================= ================================
-PROMPT             xosh.environ.DEFAULT_PROMPT   The prompt text.
+PROMPT             xonsh.environ.DEFAULT_PROMPT  The prompt text.
 May contain
                                                  keyword arguments which are
                                                  auto-formatted (see `Customizing
                                                  the Prompt`_ below).